panta82/voting-redux/README.md

     > If you get this warning when editing a root component, this may be because you don't export anything from it, and call React.render from there.
 Put your root component in a separate file (e.g. App.jsx) and require it from index.js where you call React.render.

     TODO: Move most of the stuff outside of `index.jsx`
+- I don't like all this port hardcoding all over the place.
+- In `mapStateToProps`, is there a better way to yank out these nested properties?
+This is JAVA-like verbose, with none of the JAVA-like type safety.
+- Why doesn't IDEA add `"use strict"` to the top of the new file?
+Instead, it waits for me to create a new function and then adds it inside the function.
+Silly.